 contemporary art (sculpture, sound, video, photography, drawing, and public art); contemporary drawings; hybrid visual art and music forms; interdisciplinary practice; collaboration; language and translation; animal studies

 B.A.
 Visual Art & Literature and Society, Brown University, 1989 M.F.A.
 Visual Art, University of California, San Diego, 1993 , Whitney Independent Study Program, 1996

-On Friday, May 15th, Creative Time and Central Park Conservancy will unveil the show Drifting in Daylight, to which Professor Katchadourian contributed "The Lamppost Weavers," a set of hand-woven bird nests incorporating man-made materials like tennis balls and running shoes, installed in three lampposts of Central Park's North End.
+In May 2015, Creative Time and Central Park Conservancy unveiled the show Drifting in Daylight, to which Professor Katchadourian contributed "The Lamppost Weavers," a set of hand-woven bird nests incorporating man-made materials like tennis balls and running shoes, installed in three lampposts of Central Park's North End.

 Nina Katchadourian, Michael Rakowitz, and The Office For Creative Research have been selected by MoMA for Artists Experiment, an annual initiative in the Department of Education that brings together contemporary artists in dialogue with MoMA educators to conceptualize ideas for developing innovative and experimental public interactions.

 In August 2014, Professor Katchadourian was an artist-in-residence at the Pilchuck School of Glass, August 2014.
 Currently, she is working with MoMA as part of their "Artist Experiments" program to produce a series of projects that engages the public visiting the museum.